Screen#

 brain.screen.clear_screen(Color.BLUE)

-A screenshot of the V5 Brain with a blue screen.
+A screenshot of the V5 Brain screen with the entire printable area in bright blue.

 set_font#

-set_font(fontname) sets the font type used for printing text on the Brain’s screen.
+set_font(fontname) sets the font type used for printing text on the screen.

 Usage: